aljedaxi/daxi.ml/src/collections/talk-stuff/react-advanced-2022.md

 [^acc]: This includes [further uncritical developments](https://glass--beach.tumblr.com/post/698852034414346240), of which the worst offender was[^acc] [accelerationism](https://scottlocklin.wordpress.com/the-futurist-manifesto/). accelerationism isn't relevant anymore. it has completed its metamorphosis into [unabashed fascism](https://truesanskrit.substack.com/p/the-euthanasia-of-pure-reason).

-on the other side of collective forgetting, we have collective coming into being. [react is still a library](/articles/react-is-a-library), but i don't think that's what the debate over whether or not react is a library is actually about. react isn't just react. react—what we're talking about when we talk about react—isn't just code, nor is it just the instructions encoded into that prose poetry, nor is it the code uses that library, nor is it the state of mind that react engenders, nor is it the understanding of react necessary to use it. in the [language game](https://en.wikipedia.org/wiki/Language_game_(philosophy)) of "[the discourse](https://www.opendemocracy.net/en/opendemocracyuk/exiting-vampire-castle/)", react is the whole lifecycle of using react from the eye of the "business" ([from the eye of the programmer](https://myimmortal.fandom.com/wiki/Preps)) rather than the eye of the act of programming or engineering or architecture. this is why, despite react a library on a *technical level*, it's nonetheless a framework on a linguistic level. when we say react—most especially because of the tooling needed to make jsx work—we say "a """""""full""""""" react ""app""", the whole react experience.
+on the other side of collective forgetting, we have collective coming into being. [react is still a library](/articles/react-is-a-library), but i don't think that's what the debate over whether or not react is a library is actually about. react isn't just react. react—what we're talking about when we talk about react—isn't just code, nor is it just the instructions encoded into that prose poetry, nor is it the code that uses that library, nor is it the state of mind that react engenders, nor is it the understanding of react necessary to use it. it is neither the wearer nor the worn, but the wearing. in the [language game](https://en.wikipedia.org/wiki/Language_game_(philosophy)) of "[the discourse](https://www.opendemocracy.net/en/opendemocracyuk/exiting-vampire-castle/)", react is the whole lifecycle of using react from the eye of the "business" ([from the eye of the programmer](https://myimmortal.fandom.com/wiki/Preps)) rather than the eye of the act of programming or engineering or architecture. this is why, despite react a library on a *technical level*, it's nonetheless a framework on a linguistic level. when we say react—most especially because of the tooling needed to make jsx work—we say "a """""""full""""""" react ""app""", the whole react experience.

-### the question of being

 ### recapitulation